Sherryjsph3/sammis_corner/README.md

 * As a user, I want to be able to get to a snippet of the life and style of Sammi
 * As a user, I want to be able to like and comment on blog posts
 * As a user, I want to be able to search the site to find specific posts
-* As a user, I want to be able to search the site to find specific posts
+* As a user, I want to be able to edit and update my created posts

 ## `Screenshots`